 “Things seem very quiet,” she said, adding that no new measles cases have been reported as of Tuesday.

-The MMR vaccine, which is recommended for nearly all children beginning at 12 to 47 months, can effectively protect against measles infection.
+The MMR vaccine, which is recommended for beginning at 12 to 47 months, can effectively protect against measles infection.
 The only people who should not get an MMR vaccination are those with compromised immune systems and babies younger than 12 months.

 Measles 'Spreads So Easily'